Title

 In response to the sudden death of President Ramon Magsaysay, President Carlos P. Garcia issues a proclamation declaring a period of national mourning, requiring all government buildings in the Philippines to fly their flags at half-mast as a sign of respect and grief.

-• The proclamation is issued by Carlos P. Garcia, who was the President of the Philippines at that time.
+• The proclamation is signed by CARLOS P. GARCIA, President of the Philippines.

 Analyze Cases Smarter, Faster